lli-w-ill/Interview_101/DesignPatterns/README.md

 ## 3. Behavioral Patterns

 Behavioral Patterns are dealing with how to communicate effectiely between given classes.
+These patterns increase flexibility in carrying out the communication.

 # References